faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Joseph Smith referred to View of the Hebrews in Times and Seasons in June 1842 (twelve years after the Book of Mormon was published); see Joseph Smith, “From Priest’s American Antiquities,” Times and Seasons 3, no. 15 (1 June 1842): 814.

 The fact that Joseph referred to View of the Hebrews in 1842 merely confirms that these ideas were penetrating that environment.
-The multi-author model does not require that Joseph had direct contact with View of the Hebrews (another author may have).
-And the fact that he referenced the book later in his life does not preclude its direct or indirect influence on him (or another author) earlier.
+No modern origin theory requires Joseph (or any other potential contributor) to have had direct contact with View of the Hebrews.
+And, if multiple authors were responsible for the creation of the book, then another contributing author may have read the book and not Joseph.

 > How might one counter this argument?
 Here is a list of questions that an honest seeker of truth might raise: